Literary Chinese in Vietnam: Literary Chinese

-Literary Chinese was a style of writing modelled on the classics of Warring States period and Han dynasty, such as the Mencius, the Commentary of Zuo and Sima Qian's Historical Records.
+Literary Chinese was a style of writing modelled on the classics of the Warring States period and Han dynasty, such as the Mencius, the Commentary of Zuo and Sima Qian's Historical Records.
 It remained largely static while the various varieties of Chinese evolved and diverged to the point of mutual unintelligibility.
 The language was also used for formal writing in Vietnam, Korea and Japan, enabling scholars from these countries, as well as China, to communicate in writing, in a role similar to that of Latin in Europe.